Our purpose is to make connections. Connections that open opportunity, empower businesses and unite our community in China.

 CEO / Business Advisor / International Marketing & Communications Consultant

-Senior Advisor, APCO, former British Trade Commissioner to China and Hong Kong;
+Senior Advisor, APCO, former British Trade Commissioner to China;

 Board member, Great Britain China Centre